 Schools for Aspiring Archivists: How to Choose

 Archivists organize, manage and preserve digital and physical materials.
 They work in libraries, museums and historical societies.
 Not all archivists have the same academic background; students may wish to choose a program based upon the type of materials they wish to work with.
+Keep reading to learn more about program options for archivists, and get school info.

 How to Select an Archivist Program